 Results for each record are presented in a detailed view window composed of multiple tabs displaying different sections of the information for each entry.

-The *Basic Info tab (see Figure 2D) contains the genomic coordinates of the feature based on the current sequence release.
+The Information tab (see Figure 2D) contains the genomic coordinates of the feature based on the current sequence release.
 Coordinates for older releases can be obtained using the “previous coordinates” button.
 For RCs, the RC attributes — has_expression, is_CRM, is_minimized — are listed.
-Other information contained in the Basic Info tab includes the the species (currently only D. melanogaster); the name of the associated gene(s) with links to FlyBase and FlyMine, and, for TFBSs, FlyTF records; and links to the FlyBase Gbrowse and UCSC genome browsers.
+Other information contained in the Basic Info tab includes the "genome from" and "assayed in" species; the name of the associated gene(s) with links to relevant databases such as FlyBase, FlyMine, VectorBase, i5k Workspace@NAL, etc.; and links to the FlyBase Gbrowse and UCSC genome browsers.
 Note that because TFBSs and CRMs are not strand-specific sequence features, no strand information is reflected in the graphical views.
 When accessing the Flybase Gbrowse genome browser we have occasionally experienced a timeout error and are working to diagnose the cause.
 (Migration to JBrowse is under development.)
 The REDfly ID of the record and date of the last update are also provided.

-The Location tab (see Figure 2E) provides a snapshot of the genomic region taken from FlyBase Gbrowse and displays genes, transcripts, and CRMs.
+The Location tab (see Figure 2E) provides a snapshot of the genomic region and displays genes, transcripts, and CRMs.
 TFBSs, inferred CRMs, or new CRM annotations not yet in FlyBase are not currently displayed; however, a yellow vertical bar marks the position of the current feature.
 The position of the feature relative to transcripts of the associated gene is provided above the graphic.
 This tab is not yet fully implemented for species other than Drosophila melanogaster.